Below is a recommended Mountain Biking & Rafting Combination Trip Checklist – follow this list and you’ll be well prepared for your upcoming trip!

 - SPARE BIKE TUBE (Mr. Tuffy/Kevlar thorn strips are nice)

 THINGS NOT TO BRING ON YOUR BIKE/RAFT TRIP: personal watercraft (e.g., SUPs, kayaks, pack rafts) without prior approval from our office, glass-bottled beverages, radios, speakers, firearms, pets, and large amounts of cash beyond what you’ll want for your guides’ gratuity.
 Do not bring expensive jewelry, watches, or electronics (i.e., cell phones, laptops, tablets, etc.).
 If you do choose to bring a cell phone for taking pictures, we strongly suggest getting a waterproof/shockproof/floating case (and to put it in airplane mode to save battery).
 WARNING: In the event of a loss—regardless of fault—our insurance will not cover these expensive items.
-If you do decide to bring any of these items along with you to the meeting point for your trip, the most secure location to leave them behind would be at your hotel in their safe or locked up in the trunk of your vehicle.
+If you do decide to bring any of the above items along with you to the meeting point for your trip, the most secure location to leave them behind would be at your hotel in their safe or locked up in the trunk of your vehicle.
 As a last resort we have a non-secure location at our headquarters, but we cannot assume responsibility for these items.

 - *WARM STOCKING CAP: wool or synthetic

-- WETSUIT BOOTIES (optional, replaces water shoes) or NEOPRENE SOCKS
+- WETSUIT BOOTIES or NEOPRENE SOCKS: optional, replaces/augments water shoes

-- WARM GLOVES: lightweight, wool, or synthetic, or PADDLING GLOVES
+- WARM PADDLING/BIKING GLOVES: lightweight, wool/synthetic or neoprene

 - LONG UNDERWEAR: tops and bottoms, medium weight, wool or synthetic (fleece)

-Although there is a greater chance of inclement weather on early and late season trips, a well-prepared river traveler and biker will be able to appreciate the many advantages of these trips.
+There is a greater chance of inclement weather on early and late season trips, but a well-prepared traveler will still be able to appreciate the many advantages of these trips.
 Having the right clothing is essential.
-Wool, fleece, pile, Capilene, and Smartwool are natural and synthetic fabrics that retain their ability to insulate when wet (please note: cotton will not keep you warm when it is wet!).
-Adding to these inner layers with good rain- and wind-resistant jackets and pants will keep you warm, dry, and most importantly, happy.
-Your comfort on the trip starts with finding the right type of synthetic under- and outer-wear and quality rain gear.
-We recommend Gear.com for your additional river trip needs.
+Wool, fleece, Capilene, and Smartwool are natural and synthetic fabrics that retain their ability to insulate when wet (please note: cotton will not keep you warm when it is wet).
+Adding to these inner layers with good rain- and wind-resistant jackets and pants will keep you warm, dry, and, most importantly, happy.
+Your comfort on the trip starts with finding the right type of synthetic under- and outerwear and quality rain gear.
+We recommend evo.com for your additional biking/rafting trip needs.
 They offer a wide variety of gear to help you dress for success while on your biking/rafting trip.
 A prepared traveler is a happy traveler.
 Some items can be purchased from Holiday’s online store or at evo.com.